foundeo/cfdocs/guides/en/new.md

 or

     pet = new Dog( breed="pitbull", name="hank" );

+example where the component is in a folder structure.

+    pet = new node.animals.Dog( breed="pitbull", name="hank" );

+The path and component can also be a variable.
+Notice the use of quotes around the variable name.
+You must also use quotes if the component name contains a hyphen.
+Components imported with cfimport do not need to use a dotted path.

+    path2component = "node.animals.Dog";
+    pet = new "#path2component#"( breed="pitbull", name="hank" );

 Any of the script functions implemented as a cfc can be instantiate using the new operator.